simoncragg/synth-gpt/README.md

 - Migrate frontend app from CRA to Vite.
 - Web Browsing: Ability to visit web pages sourced from web searches to provide more comprehensive and accurate responses.
-- Image Attachments: Attach images to expand the input modalities (GPT-4 required).
+- Image Attachments: Enable users to share visual information by attaching images (when the API becomes available).
 - Image Generation: Integrate with the DALL·E 2 API for image responses.

 ## Setup